YahooArchive/fluxible-plugin-routr/README.md

 ### Constructor(options)

-Creates a new fetchr plugin instance with the following parameters:
+Creates a new routr plugin instance with the following parameters:

  * `options`: An object containing the plugin settings
  * `options.routes` (required): Stores your routes configuration